mnwgh/website-mnwlib/README.md

         - [ ] need to put keishon's photo creds somewhere else if changing the page layout
     - [ ] change all photos to PNG
     - [ ] Figure out how to center the footer on the About page
+- [ ] Take pictures of non-fiction books

 #### DONE
 - [x] Design book pages (page for individual books with likes/comments sections)